 meta-analysis excluding late treatment.
 Simplified dosages are shown for

-comparison, these are the total dose in the first two days for treatment, and
+comparison, these are the total dose in the first four days for treatment, and

 the monthly dose for prophylaxis, for a 70kg person.
 For full details see the

 appendix.
 B. Scatter plot showing the distribution of effects reported